Research

 “The Impact of Juvenile Conviction on Human Capital and Labor Market Outcomes” (with Limor Golan and Rong Hai).
 Federal Reserve Bank of St. Louis Review.
 First Quarter 2022, Vol. 104, No. 1.

-“Startup Acquisitions and Innovation: Evidence from the Pharmaceutical Industry” (JMP)
+“Startup Acquisitions and Innovation in the Biopharmaceutical Industry” (JMP) New draft!

 Abstract: